kennypeng15/kennypeng15.github.io/content/Projects/MineTracker.md

 persisted to a database, which powers an API, which in turn powers a front-end to display the information in a palatable manner.

+(as an aside - check out https://minesweeper.online/help/guides for more information on minesweeper and game statistics)

 ---

 ## Architecture and Design Considerations